vancew106/Applied-Data-Science/README.md

 # Applied-Data-Science
-applied data science with python
+Applied data science with python

-Mini project from the educational level.
+Mini projects from the educational level.

 Python 3